tnwei/geohack2022/README.md

 6. `git remote add origin git@github.com:YOUR-GITHUB-USERNAME/geohack2022-team<YOUR-TEAM-NUMBER>.git`
 7. `git push -u origin main`.
 You will need to set up authentication to your github account here.

-Please include an MIT license with your code repo.
+We would like to ask you to include the following in your code repo.
 Don't worry if you aren't familiar with this, we'll help you!

+1. README.md file that contains a brief description of your work, and also names of team members (and contact info if you are willing)
+2. MIT license